CleverCloud/documentation/content/doc/addons/keycloak.md

 During the Tech Preview period:
 - Features consistencies are battle-tested and may evolve;
-- UX and interface are not final and may also evolve;
+- UX and interface aren't final and may also evolve;
 - Bugs and potential issues feedback are deeply sought;
 - Features and pricing may evolve;
 - 0 € service & maintenance fees.